MrPowers/mungingdata/docs/apache-spark/scala-packages-imports.md

   - "apache-spark"
 ---

+# Designing Scala Packages and Imports for Readable Spark Code

 This blog post explains how to import core Spark and Scala libraries like [spark-daria](https://github.com/MrPowers/spark-daria/) into your projects.

 It's important for library developers to organize package namespaces so it's easy for users to import their code.